ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Interaction examples are provided, in Link Format {{RFC6690}} and CBOR {{RFC8949}}, as well as in CoRAL {{I-D.ietf-core-coral}}.
 While all the CoRAL examples show the CoRAL textual serialization format, its binary serialization format is used on the wire.

+\[ NOTE:

+The reported CoRAL examples are based on the textual representation used until  version -03 of {{I-D.ietf-core-coral}}.
+These will be revised to use the CBOR diagnostic notation instead.

+\]

 The ACE framework is used to ensure authentication and authorization of the Administrator (client) at the Group Manager (resource server).
 In order to achieve communication security, proof-of-possession and server authentication, the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE, such as {{I-D.ietf-ace-oscore-profile}}{{I-D.ietf-ace-dtls-authorize}}.
 These include also possible forthcoming transport profiles that comply with the requirements in Appendix C of {{I-D.ietf-ace-oauth-authz}}.

 ## Terminology ## {#terminology}